• Skip to main content

 • Relish trays can be served chilled or at room temperature.

-• This recipe, as written, easily serves 20.
-To serve fewer folks, pick and choose from the ingredients and ideas presented here and serve on fewer dishes.
+• This recipe, as written, readily serves 20.
+Pick and choose from the ingredients and ideas presented here to serve fewer folks and serve on fewer dishes.

-• I used a combination of dishes in this post to provide you with as many ideas as possible.
-You want your dishes or combination of dishes to look appealing, so think about color and texture when filling them.
+• I used a combination of dishes in this post to give you as many ideas as possible.
+You want your dishes or a combination of dishes to look appealing, so think about color and texture when filling them.
 Select as few ingredients or as many as your dish(s) can hold, and keep it simple.

 Seven glass relish trays with an assortment of marinated and pickled vegetables.